 The Frederick Gunn School is a small, close-knit community.
-The friends you make here - sharing a room, hanging out in the common room, talking with your dorm parent, eating pizza or helping a classmate out with math - are often your friends for life - ask our alumni, they will tell you!
+The friends you make here - sharing a room, hanging out in the common room, talking with your House parents, eating pizza or helping a classmate out with math - are often your friends for life.
+Ask our alumni, they will tell you!

-- The largest dorm can accommodate 50 students, the smallest 10.
+- The largest House can accommodate 50 students; the smallest, 10.

 - Most students live in singles or doubles; a few live in triples or quads.

-- All dorms have a common room with comfy couches, a TV and microwave; it can be a quiet place to catch up on homework, or a hub for hanging out.
+- All Houses have a common room with comfy couches, a TV, and microwave; it can be a quiet place to catch up on homework, or a hub for hanging out.

 - All day students have a room on campus, most with boarding roommates, so there is always a place to study, change for your afternoon activity, and stay over if you need to.

 - Student RAs (Residential Assistants) also help to run each dorm.
 As returning students, they know the school community well and strive to make new students feel at home.
-As student leaders, they also organize dorm community service activities and take the lead when you compete in dorm challenges in an effort to win the Dorm Cup.
+As student leaders, they also organize House community service activities and take the lead when you compete in House challenges in an effort to win the House Cup.

 Yes, there are rules...but not too many